StackStorm/st2/OWNERS.md

 StackStorm was founded in 2013.
-After several acquisitions project has finally joined [LinuxFoundation](https://www.linuxfoundation.org/projects/directory/) in 2019.<br>
+After several acquisitions the project has finally joined [The Linux Foundation](https://www.linuxfoundation.org/projects/directory/) in 2019.<br>

 This page lists active project maintainers and their areas of expertise.
 This can be used for routing PRs, discussions, questions and overall coordination.